 - (a) Any decision of the Review Panel shall be based solely on the record and, in appropriate cases, upon a showing of new evidence relevant to the grounds for appeal.
 All decisions shall be in writing, including a rationale and dissenting opinions.
-Findings of fact shall not be set aside unless clearly erroneous, and harmless errors shall be ignored. - (b) The decision shall be affirmance unless the Review Panel sustains one of the above-specified grounds for appeal, in which case the Review Panel can: - (i) reverse a finding of violation; - (ii) reduce a penalty or modify a remedy, if necessary and appropriate in the interests of justice; - (iii) remand a case to the Hearing Panel from which it originated for a new hearing; or - (iv) remand a case to a newly composed Hearing Panel if there were procedural violations.

-- (c) The Review Panel shall not increase a penalty.
-If the Review Panel calls for new evidence, it shall remand the case to the Hearing Panel from which it originated for a new hearing. - 2.
-No final decision of this judicial system shall be reviewed by any other authority within the University.
+Findings of fact shall not be set aside unless clearly erroneous, and harmless errors shall be ignored. - (b) The decision shall be affirmance unless the Review Panel sustains one of the above-specified grounds for appeal, in which case the Review Panel can: - (i) reverse a finding of violation; - (ii) alter a penalty or modify a remedy, if necessary and appropriate in the interests of justice; - (iii) remand a case to the Hearing Panel from which it originated for a new hearing; or - (iv) remand a case to a newly composed Hearing Panel if there were procedural violations. - (c) If the Review Panel calls for new evidence, it shall remand the case to the Hearing Panel from which it originated for a new hearing. - 2.
+No final decision of this judicial system shall be reviewed by any other authority within the University, except that either the Judicial Administrator or the accused may appeal the penalty imposed by the Review Panel for violations involving acts or threats of violence.
+Such appeal shall be to the President, who may alter the penalty only by a written and reasoned opinion.